 Focus indicator: Focus indicators may not appear while they are being updated to the new WCAG 2.2 standards.
 Using a screen reader to announce elements or enlarging your browser page may help.
 Refresh your browser on your next site visit.

 ALT+Text for images: uploaded images may not have text alternatives.
-We monitor user comments and typically repair issues within five business days.
+We monitor user comments and try to repair issues within five business days of notification.

 Autocomplete missing: Some form fields may be missing a valid autocomplete attribute while forms are being updated.
 Required fields are identified in multiple ways including visual indicators.

 Archived documents: might not work with current assistive technologies because they use outdated technologies that do not support accessibility.
-We convert documents to new formats upon request within three business days.
-Please get in touch with documents@example.org for support.
+We convert documents to new formats upon request.
+Please get in touch with accessibility@weiner.law for support.

 Assessment approach